Course Number and Title: ESL 036 Intermediate ESL Grammar/Communication

 - Use a variety of modal structures in the active voice.

 - Write simple, compound and complex sentences with appropriate conjunctions and agreement.

 - Compare nouns using comparative and superlative adjective forms.

 - Use correct gerund or infinitive forms following verbs.

-- Recognize and use phrasal verbs and preposition combinations.
+- Recognize and use phrasal verbs.

 - Distinguish tense in spoken statements and questions.

 - Apply appropriate grammar to describe and rephrase information.

 - Respond in writing and/or orally to aural and written cues using target structures at the intermediate level.